 Eligibility rules.
-You are eligible to file as a qualifying widow(er) with dependent child if you meet all of the following tests.
+You are eligible to file your 2000 return as a qualifying widow(er) with dependent child if you meet all of the following tests.

 - You were entitled to file a joint return with your spouse for the year your spouse died.
-It does not matter whether you actually filed a joint return. - You did not remarry before the end of the tax year for which you are filing the return. - You have a child, stepchild, adopted child, or foster child for whom you can claim an exemption. - 4) You paid more than half of the cost of keeping up a home that is the main home for you and that child for the entire year, except for temporary absences.
+It does not matter whether you actually filed a joint return. - You did not remarry before the end of 2000. - You have a child, stepchild, adopted child, or foster child for whom you can claim an exemption. - You paid more than half of the cost of keeping up a home that is the main home for you and that child for the entire year, except for temporary absences.
 See Temporary absences and Keeping Up a Home, discussed earlier, under Head of Household.